IBM-Blockchain/blockchain-vscode-extension/tutorials/developer-tutorials/add-environment.md

 1. Navigate to the `Wallet` panel, then click on an identity for the `Org1`, and click export.
 If you followed the tutorial the there should be an identity called `Org1 Admin`.

-2. Click on the identity for the `Orderer`.
-If you followed the tutorial the there should be an identity called `Orderer Admin`.
+2. Click on the identity for the `Orderer`, and click export.
+If you followed the tutorial there should be an identity called `Orderer Admin`.

+3. Click on the identity for the `Certificate Authority`, and click export.
+If you followed the tutorial there should be an identity called `Org1 CA Admin`.
 </details>

 ---